docs-mockups/autheo/docs/users/create.md

 :::

 After storing your private key, click *Got it* to move to the *Select Chains* window.
-Here, you can chooose which blockchains you want to associate you wallet with initially.
+Here, you can choose which blockchains you want to associate you wallet with initially.
 You can add or remove chains in the future using the *Manage Chain Visibility* option in the sidebar.
 Clicking *Save* will complete the account creation process.

 ## Sign Up with Wallet